kernbryson/Social-Network-API-Bryson-Kern/README.md

 ## Installation

-In order to use the social network API one must first clone my repo from github.
+In order to install the social network API one must first clone my repo from github.
 After that the user must open the application files in VS code and do a npm install to get all the packages.
 Then you simply type in npm start in the console.
 Once the server is running the user can test the routes in insomnia.

 ## Usage